cypherpunk-academy/2064/en/035_2021_The vulnerabilities database.md

 Marlene didn't react.
 Achmed put the pot carefully on the ground, went to her and looked over her back.

 Achmed: "Oh, a hack!
 Then I won't disturb you."
-He sat across the table, pulled out a crumpled paperback and laid it in front of him.
+He sat across the table, pulled out a crumpled paperback, and laid it in front of him.
-He looked at Marlene, a little dreamy, and then shook his head in disbelief and admiration: "Such a woman," he thought, "such a luck that I met her."
+He looked at Marlene, a little dreamy, and then shook his head in disbelief and admiration: "Such a woman," he thought, "such a bit of luck that I met her."

 Marlene's gaze became more focused.
 Suddenly her hands started moving.